 Geoffrey was called to the Bar in 2018.
 He served pupillage with Mr. Philip Dykes SC, Mr. Chan Chi Hung SC, Mr. Randy Shek, Mr. Keith Lam and Mr. Jeffrey Tam.
 He is a Bar Scholar and a Rhodes Scholar.

-Geoffrey has had a wide range of exposure in general civil and commercial litigation, as well as in constitutional and administrative law (including licensing matters), land law (including adverse possession), probate, land law, discrimination law, family law and criminal law.
-He also has experience in matters involving conflict of laws, including service of process out of jurisdiction and stay of proceedings on the ground of forum non conveniens.
-He is developing a broad civil and criminal practice and accepts instructions in all areas of Chambers’ practice.
+Geoffrey has a broad practice in general civil and commercial litigation, as well as in constitutional and administrative law (including licensing matters), land law (including adverse possession), insolvency, companies, probate, discrimination law, and criminal law.
+He also has experience in matters involving conflict of laws.
+He accepts instructions in all areas of Chambers’ practice.

-He has experience in both advisory and advocacy work (including trial work), and has appeared in different levels of courts and tribunals from the Magistrates’ Courts to the Court of Final Appeal.
+He has experience in both advisory and advocacy work (including trials), and has appeared in different levels of courts and tribunals from the Magistrates’ Courts to the Court of Final Appeal.
 He appears regularly in the Lands Tribunal for various matters.
-He also has experience in advising on compliance issues on a listing application in the Hong Kong Stock Exchange.
+He also has experience in advisory work in relation to regulatory investigations and licensing matters.

 As a Rhodes Scholar, Geoffrey graduated from the University of Oxford with a Bachelor of Civil Law (Distinction) and a Master of Philosophy in Law (Distinction).
 His Master’s thesis was on the subject of discrimination laws.
 Prior to that, he studied at the University of Hong Kong, where he completed his Postgraduate Certificate of Laws, and graduated with a Bachelor of Business Administration (Law) (First Class Honours) as well as a Bachelor of Laws (First Class Honours).
 He was a recipient of various awards for his academic performance, including the Maxwell Law Prize and the Hong Kong Trustees Association Prize in Equity and Trusts.